Kite1219/linguagpt/README.md

 - 🌍 Support for 35+ languages
 - 🤖 Powered by OpenAI GPT-4o-mini for accurate translations
 - 📖 **NEW!** Oxford Dictionary integration with "Show More" button
-  - Word definitions, pronunciation, and examples
+  - Word definitions, pronunciation (IPA), and clean examples
+  - 🔊 **Text-to-speech pronunciation** with speaker button
   - Multiple senses and usage labels
+  - Clean formatting without underscore artifacts
   - Direct links to Oxford Learner's Dictionary
   - Available for English words only
 - 🎭 Smooth animations with Framer Motion